 All I Need is You

-This historical romance is a hardcover edition that was published by William Morrow on December 1, 1997 and has 384 pages.
+historical romance that was published by William Morrow on December 1, 1997 and has 384 pages.

 Explore it on Goodreads or Amazon.

 Second in the Straton Family historical western romance series and revolving around the Straton family.
 The couple focus is on Chandos and Courtney’s daughter, Casey, and Damian.
 It’s 1892 in Texas.

 How very disappointing.
 I expected so much more from Lindsey, but most of the story was tell with very little show.
 I was expecting a story more like A Heart So Wild, 1, in which Lindsey grabbed hold of me and pulled me in.
 This one?
 Well, I wanted to read more about Chandos and Courtney, find out how their lives turned out.
 They’ve got their HEA even if Chandos finds it boring.
 As for Casey and Damian, it is a cute read, and I do love a primary protagonist who will not accept second place — yay, Casey!
 As for love, well, there’s that lack of show again ’cause I sure didn’t feel it.
 I didn’t feel much at all, really.